Georgia teacher arrested after firing gunshot in school classroom

 When the principal arrived and tried opening the door with a key, a single gunshot was heard from inside the room, prompting a security lockdown and evacuation of the school as police were notified and the school’s resource officer was summoned, Frazier said.

-Responding to reports of gunfire at the school, officers from the Dalton Police Department found the teacher holed up inside the classroom.
-He was taken into custody about 30 to 45 minutes later, police spokesman Bruce Frazier told reporters.
+Responding to reports of gunfire at the school, officers from the Dalton Police Department found the teacher holed up inside the classroom with a handgun.
+He was taken into custody about 30 to 45 minutes later, Frazier told reporters.

-The suspect was identified as Jesse Randall Davidson, 53, a social studies teacher at the school who police said also serves as the play-by-play announcer for the Dalton High School football team.
+The suspect was identified as Jesse Randal Davidson, 53, a social studies teacher at the school who police said also serves as the play-by-play announcer for the Dalton High School football team.
+Police initially spelled the teacher's middle name differently.

+Davidson was charged with aggravated assault, carrying a weapon on school grounds, terroristic threats, reckless conduct, possession of gun during commission of a crime and disrupting public school, the Dalton Police Department said on Twitter.

 Frazier said he had no immediate explanation of what may have precipitated the incident, and he declined to say whether he believed it stemmed from a suicide attempt.